davidebolo1993/cuba/README.md

 ./cuba index -f test.fmi ../test/test.fa
 #bidirectional FM-index of a FASTA/FASTQ file.
 This is nearly double the size of a monodirectional FM-index
 ./cuba index -b -f test.bifmi ../test/test.fa
 #additionally store a vector of FASTA/FASTQ sequences to file.
-Can be used for printing alignment
+Can be used for printing alignments
 ./cuba index -b -f test.bifmi -v seqvec.obj ../test/test.fa
 ```